hannandarryl/hannandarryl.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD Intern at Pacific Northwest National Laboratory as part of the National Security Internship Program.
-I'm also a sixth year PhD candidate and NSF GRFP Fellow at Drexel University where I'm a member of the SPARSE lab supervised by Dr. Edward Kim.
-My primary research interest is in neuromorphic computing, biologically-inspired learning approaches, and language-vision tasks.
+I'm also a sixth year PhD candidate and NSF GRFP Fellow at Drexel University where I'm a member of the SPARSE lab, supervised by Dr. Edward Kim, and of the [TAIL lab](https://tail.cc.gatech.edu), supervised by Dr. Christopher MacLellan.
+My primary research interests are in language-vision tasks, neuromorphic computing, and biologically-inspired learning approaches.
 I recieved my Master's degree from UNC as a member of the [MURGe-Lab](https://murgelab.cs.unc.edu).

 <p style="text-align: center;"><a href="../files/CV.pdf">FULL CV</a></p>

 News
 ======
+- January 2024 - Paper Accepted at SSIAI 2024
 - June 2023 - I will be joining Pacific Northwest National Laboratory as part of the National Security Internship Program
 - October 2023 - Paper Accepted at IAAI 2023
 - June 2022 - Joined Drexel University as a PhD Student